cybertron/coredns/plugin/sign/README.md

 The *sign* plugin is used to sign (see RFC 6781) zones.
 In this process DNSSEC resource records are added.
 The signatures that sign the resource records sets have an expiration date, this means the signing process must be repeated before this expiration data is reached.
 Otherwise the zone's data will go BAD (RFC 4035, Section 5.5).
-The *sign* plugin takes care of this.
+The *sign* plugin takes care of this. *Sign* works, but has a couple of limitations, see the "Bugs" section.

 Only NSEC is supported, *sign* does not support NSEC3.